 So now we’ve got you geographically sorted in Dubai, let’s start to look at particular traveller types and which areas and accommodation choices might suit you best.

-Best areas to stay and hotels in Dubai for Business Travellers
+Best Areas to Stay in Dubai for Business Travellers

 - Luxury – The Ritz-Carlton DIFC in the heart of the financial district, just one stop from the Dubai Mall and plentiful dining and relaxation amenities on site.

 Best Areas to Stay in Dubai for Short Stopovers